This post has the following content warnings:

 Permalink

-It's good that fight is progressing.
+It's good that the fight is progressing.
 The longer this takes, the more everyone suffers, that's for certain.

 He will continue to go where he's needed to keep this flow from halting.